jorendorff/rust-ignorance/ignorance.md

 @@@

 > In general, what is rust-gdb?
 Is there any documentation for it?

+rust-gdb is a script that force-loads some Python pretty-printers.

+@@@

 > Why isn't stock GDB good enough for what Rust is trying to do?

-rust-gdb is a script that force-loads some Python pretty-printers
+GDB doesn't load arbitrary Python extensions unless the user opts in, for security reasons.

 @@@